hassio-addons/addon-shinobi/README.md

 ### Option: `ssl`

-Enables/Disables SSL (HTTPS) on the web interface of Pi-hole.
+Enables/Disables SSL (HTTPS) on the web interface of Shinobi.
 Set it `true` to enable it, `false` otherwise.

 **Note**: Enabling SSL would be additional to the already active plain HTTP